onleetosh/ALL-Mighty-HEROES/README.md

 # Installation

-Clone the repository:
+- Clone the repository:

-bash
-Copy code
-git clone https://github.com/your-username/ALL-MIGHTY-HEROES.git
+- Copy and paste code in terminal git clone https://github.com/your-username/ALL-MIGHTY-HEROES.git

-Navigate into the project directory:
+- Navigate into the project directory:

-bash
-Copy code
-cd ALL-MIGHTY-HEROES
+- cd ALL-MIGHTY-HEROES
-Compile the Java program:

-bash
-Copy code
-javac Main.java
-Run the application:

-bash
-Copy code
-java Main
+- open project

+# Usage
+Start the program and follow the on-screen instructions to place an order.
+Select between the following options:
+- Sandwich
+- Chips
+- Beverage
+After making your selections, view the final receipt with a complete summary of your order and the total amount due.